-The Department hosts a graduate student organization (Geograds) and students serve as representatives to a number of standing departmental committees.
-In addition, students take on responsibility for several departmental social events (e.g., fall and spring picnics, holiday party, etc.).
+The Department hosts a graduate student organization (Geograds), and students serve as representatives to a number of standing departmental committees.
+In addition, students take on responsibility for several departmental social events.

 See the Appendix for a complete list of opportunities for graduate student involvement.